 The Colonial Revival lakefront beauty is arguably the most romantic of the park’s lodgings.
 But it’s only open from mid-May to early October.
-So book it now as a Valentine’s Day gift for a summer visit, when you can sit in front of a panoramic window in its gracious Sun Room, order a drink, and watch the sunset with your honey.
+So book it as a Valentine’s Day or anniversary gift for a summer visit, when you can sit in front of a panoramic window in its gracious Sun Room, order a drink, and watch the sunset with your honey.
 Or cuddle on a lakeshore bench in front of the hotel.
 Afterward, enjoy a meal in its elegant dining room.
 Locally sourced fare includes bison tenderloin from Montana and trout from Idaho.
 A tinkling piano or a string quartet enhances the ambience during the summer.

 Get off the Beaten Path

 Doing so in winter is as simple as strapping on a pair of trusty snowshoes (for rent at Mammoth and Old Faithful) and setting off into virgin territory.
 You’ll likely have it all to yourselves.